felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 ## Other Neat Tricks

-In no particular order, here are some neat tricks I learned how to do in vim that I think you will enjoy:
+In no particular order, here are some neat tricks I learned how to do in Vim that I think you will enjoy:

 ### Persistent Undos